-A Personal or Site License (not Educational or NFR) may be transferred to a third party.
-You will have to buy a License Transfer to activate the "transfer"-option in your FabFilter account .
+A Personal or Site License (not Educational or NFR License) may be transferred to a third party.
+In order to transfer your license, you will have to buy a 'License Transfer' to activate the 'transfer'-option in your FabFilter account \overrightarrow{C} .
 After this option has been activated you will be able to transfer your license to any third party.
+With this transfer of your Personal or Site License, you will no longer be able to access the software.